By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 The Portuguese Lead the Way

-With the underwriting of Prince Henry the Navigator, a member of the royal family of Portugal, the Portuguese sponsored a series of expeditions that proved not just that it was possible to sail into the Mediterranean and make profits, but that it was also possible to sail south around the coast of West Africa and find one’s way to riches.
+With the underwriting of Prince Henry the Navigator, a member of the royal family of Portugal, the Portuguese sponsored a series of expeditions that proved not just that it was possible to sail into the Mediterranean and make profits, but that it was possible to sail south around the coast of West Africa and find one’s way to riches.
 By 1488, the Portuguese had explored and mapped the African coastline down to the Cape of Good Hope.
-And in 1498, the Portuguese adventurer Vasco da Gama brought a Portuguese fleet around Africa and directly to India.
+In 1498, the Portuguese adventurer Vasco da Gama brought a Portuguese fleet around Africa and directly to India.

 This is a transcript from the video series The History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.